RustFields/rustfields.github.io/design/architectural-design.md

 ## RuFi-core

-Regarding the architecture of RuFi-core, it was decided to stick as much as possible to the original architecture of ScaFi-core
+Regarding the architecture of RuFi-core, it was decided to stick as much as possible to the original architecture of ScaFi-core.
 The RuFi-core architecture is the following:

 <div align="center">